shred/acme4j/src/site/markdown/ca/letsencrypt.md

 ## Features

-* Connection to the ACME server is pinned to the Let's Encrypt certificate
+* Accepts the ACME server certificate of Let's Encrypt even on older Java versions

 ## Limits